hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 Work lists are processed, which last over a longer period of time (days/weeks).
 Generally, specific examinations are requested on multiple patients.

-Example order document by ServiceRequest: [CH LAB-Order 5-biol-monit](Bundle-5-biol-monit-document.html).
+Example order document with ServiceRequest: [CH LAB-Order 5-biol-monit](Bundle-5-biol-monit-document-with-sr.html).

-Example order document by Form: [CH LAB-Order 5-biol-monit-form](Bundle-5-biol-monit-document-by-form.html).
+Example order document with ServiceRequest and Form: [CH LAB-Order 5-biol-monit-form](Bundle-5-biol-monit-document-with-sr-and-form.html).

 ### Use Case 5: Suggestion of additional or alternative examinations by the laboratory physician (order recipient, receiver)